krgamestudios/MERN-template/README.md

 - Legal Requirements:
 	- ~~Physical Mailing Address Config (for emails)~~
 	- ~~Opt-out option (for emails)~~
-	- Information about legal requirements of the developers using this template
 	- Privacy policy & data collection notices
 	- LICENSE file
 	- ~~annoying "This site uses cookies" message~~